 And this guy, he’s kind of gotten into this victim thing with her.
 And I want to empower him a little more by doing less so that he can express more and share more with me.

 If he says these things like, “K hurts me…” She says, “It breaks my heart.”
 And that’s a little bit of her projecting here.
-Maybe that she’s failing in this.
+She says that maybe she’s failing in this.
 She’s absolutely not, in my opinion.
 And even though this has been going on, she can work on this and make a change very quickly.

 If he says, “It hurts me,” or if she says something about him, just take in the feelings.
 Respond, “Oh, that hurt.
 What does it feel like?”
 You want to know about those feelings.
 You want him to share those feelings instead of letting them stab you and bring you down.
 Those are incredible openers that children give us for connection and intimacy.